spacetelescope/jwst/docs/jwst/associations/overview.rst

    exposure = asn['products'][0]['members'][0]['expname']

-Since most JWST data are some form of a :ref:`JWST Data Model<data-models>`, an association can be opened with :ref:`datamodels.open<datamodels-open>`, which returns a :py:class:`~jwst.datamodels.ModelContainer`.
+Since most JWST data are some form of a
+.. comment out until stdatamodels is released
+.. ref  JWST Data Model<data-models>
+JWST Data Model
+an association can be opened with
+.. comment out until stdatamodels is released
+.. ref  datamodels.open<datamodels-open>
+``datamodels.open``
+which returns a
+:py:class:`~jwst.datamodels.ModelContainer`.
 All members of the association that can be represented as a ``DataModel``, will be available in the ``ModelContainer`` as their respective DataModels.

 .. code-block:: python

-  from jwst.datamodels import open as dm_open
+  from stdatamodels.jwst.datamodels import open as dm_open
   container_model = dm_open('jw12345-o001_20210311t170002_image3_001_asn.json')

 Utilities